multipath-tcp/mptcp-upstream-virtme-docker/README.md

 This docker image needs to be executed with `--privileged` option to be able to execute QEmu with KVM acceleration.

+## Entrypoint options

+When launching the docker image, you have to specify the mode you want to use:

+- `manual-normal`: This will compile a kernel without a debug config and leave you with a shell prompt.
+- `manual-debug`: Same but with a kernel debug config.
+- `auto-normal`: All the automatic tests are ran in a kernel without a debug config.
+- `auto-debug`: Same but with a kernel debug config.
+- `auto-all`: Same but both non-debug and debug config are used.
+- `make`: run the make command with optional parameters.
+- `make.cross`: run Intel's make.cross command with optional parameters.
+- `cmd`: run the given command.
+- `src`: source a given script file.
+- `help`: display all possible commands.

+All the `manual-*` and `auto-*` options accept optional arguments for `scripts/config` script from the kernel source code, e.g. `-e DEBUG_LOCKDEP`

 ## How to use

 ### User mode